Turkish Citizenship by Investment: The Ultimate Guide

 A major attraction of Turkey’s CBI program is the opportunity for foreign investors to buy cost-effective property there.

-To become eligible for a passport, you will need to invest US$400,000 in real estate in Turkey.
-There are no restrictions on the types of property you can buy: It can be a house, apartment, or land – whatever makes the most financial sense.
+To become eligible for a passport, you’ll need to invest US$400,000 in real estate in Turkey.
+There are no restrictions on the types of property you can buy: It can be a house, apartment or land – whatever makes the most financial sense.

-Historically speaking, real estate in Istanbul can dramatically increase value within a 5–10 year timeframe.
-So, if you’re looking to buy, rent, and hold for the long term, this is an attractive option to gain another passport.
+Historically speaking, real estate in Istanbul can dramatically increase in value within a 5–10 year timeframe.
+So, if you’re looking to buy, rent and hold for the long term, this is an attractive option to gain another passport.

 There are some rules that you must adhere to, however.
 If you’re looking to buy multiple properties, the combined value of your investment must be US$400,000 or more.